tomwassenberg/certbot-ocsp-fetcher/README.md

 ## Dependencies
 - bash
 - openssl (tested with 1.0.2g)
-- Certbot >= 0.5.0
+- Certbot >=0.5.0
 - nginx (tested with 1.10.3)

 ## Usage
 The script should be run with privileges that allow it to access the directory that Certbot stores its certificates in (by default `/etc/letsencrypt/live`).
-You should run it periodically, for instance by using the included systemd service + timer, or by adding it to the user's crontab.
-It can be run as
+You should run it daily, for instance by using the included systemd service + timer, or by adding it to the user's crontab.
+It can be run as follows:
-follows:

 `# ./certbot-ocsp-fetcher.sh [-c/--certbot-dir DIRECTORY]
 [-n/--cert-name CERTNAME] [-o/--output-dir DIRECTORY]`

-The filename of the OCSP response is the name of the certificate lineage (as used by Certbot) with the DER extension.
-Be sure to point nginx to the OCSP response(s) by using the `ssl_stapling_file` directive in the nginx configuration of the website, so e.g. `ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.
+The filename of the OCSP staple is the name of the certificate lineage (as used by Certbot) with the DER extension.
+Be sure to point nginx to the staple(s) by using the `ssl_stapling_file` directive in the nginx configuration of the website, so e.g. `ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.

 When you want to use this tool as a deploy hook (available in Certbot >=0.17.0),